unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 To make the most of your unassigned drives, consider installing the following plugins from the **Apps** tab:

-- **Unassigned Devices:**
-  This plugin allows you to mount, share, and manage drives with file systems that Unraid supports, like %%XFS|xfs%%, %%BTRFS|btrfs%%, or NTFS.
+- **[Unassigned Devices](https://unraid-production-481d40bf.preview.craft.cloud/community/apps?q=dlandon&r=0#:~:text=and%20iso%20files.-,Unassigned%20Devices,-dlandon):** This plugin allows you to mount, share, and manage drives with file systems that Unraid supports, like %%XFS|xfs%%, %%BTRFS|btrfs%%, or NTFS.

-- **Unassigned Devices Plus:**
-  This extension broadens your options by supporting additional file systems, including ExFAT and HFS+.
+- **[Unassigned Devices Plus](https://unraid-production-481d40bf.preview.craft.cloud/community/apps?q=dlandon&r=0#:~:text=and%20iso%20files.-,Unassigned%20Devices%20Plus,-(Addon)):** This extension broadens your options by supporting additional file systems, including ExFAT and HFS+.

-**Key features of these plugins include:**
+These plugins enable:

 - Easily mounting and unmounting drives from the Unraid web interface.
 - Sharing your unassigned drives over the network.